BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/MuscleMaze/index.md

 ## Operation ##

-1. Turn on both Neuro:Bits
+1. Turn on both neuro:bits
-2. (Advance Mode Only) Relax both of your arms and wait 3s for a smiley face to appear on Micro:Bit.
+2. (Advance Mode Only) Relax both of your arms and wait 3s for a smiley face to appear on micro:bit.
 3. Contract your muscles to tilt the maze in 2 directions.
 4. Get the ball into the small hole at the end of the maze!

-Pressing the "B" Button on the Micro:Bit will pause the maze game from moving.
+Pressing the "B" Button on the micro:bit will pause the maze game from moving.

 ## Credits ##